-Arkansas Department of Commerce Research Team Inputs to WIOA State Plan
+Arkansas Department of Commerce Research Team Inputs

 Important stylized facts about labor markets involve patterns of turnover, job stability, and length of tenure.
 Many hires lead to jobs of short duration, lasting less than a year.
 Such transient hires tend to comprise a small share of the total stock of jobs at any given time, however.
-Figure 1 shows the share of stable jobs existing at the end of 2018 that began in 2016 or later, by industry.
+We analyzed the share of stable jobs existing at the end of 2018 that began in 2016 or later, by industry.
 Across all industries, about half of jobs had appeared, or the most recent hire into the job had taken place, three years prior or less.
 But the ratio varied greatly by industry, from 76% in accommodation and food services, to under 40% in utilities and education.